 - Cons: Tough Material is Slightly Coarse, Price

 We both own a pair of shorts from Topo Designs and they’re our go-to walking shorts in the summer.
 Not only are they lightweight, but they double as a bathing suit if you feel like taking a dip in a lake or need to cross a river.
 Awesome shorts if you like to canoe, raft, or kayak in addition to hiking.
 Material is not super stretchy which allows them to hold their shape and resist wrinkles.
 However, it’s also a slight downside as it feels slightly coarse, but it’s never bothered us on a hike in testing.

 A built-in rope belt also keeps the hiking short secure on your hips and remains comfortable underneath a backpack.
 A zippered pocket in the back and two deep front pockets also are helpful for stashing quick needs like chapstick, map, or phone.
 The biggest drawbacks come in regards to the high price tag for shorts and the slightly coarse material.

 3.) prAna Stretch Zion ($68)

 - Cons: Material Retain Heat, Holds Moisture

-These tough shorts by prAna are built expressly for tough activity in the heat.
+These tough hiking shorts men by prAna are built expressly for tough activity in the heat.
 They feature a phenomenal moisture-wicking finish to keep you nice and dry if the sweat valves get turned on.
 The material, in turn, is a quick-drying nylon that will help prevent moisture buildup.

 The short goes even further in temperature control and includes built-in ventilation on the inseam.
 Which keeps you cool and comfortable when climbing a steep hill.